opendaylight/netvirt/docs/specs/vni-based-l2-switching-l3-forwarding-and-NATing.rst

    the network)
 #.
 Router updated with one or more extra route(s) to an existing VM.
 #.
 Router updated to remove previously added one/more extra routes.
+#.
+Network associated BGPVPNs.
+   * intra DC - Destination network VNI to be used over Vxlan tunnel.
+   * inter DC - MPLS Label of Destination IP to be used over GRE tunnel.
+#.
+Router associated BGPVPNs.
+   * intra DC - Destination network VNI to be used over Vxlan tunnel.
+   * inter DC - MPLS Label of Destination IP to be used over GRE tunnel.
+#.
+Dual-Stack routing with Router associated BGPVPN.
+   * intra DC - IPv4 and IPv6 packets over VXLAN tunnels carry VNI enforced by Openstack.
+   * inter DC - MPLS Label of Destination IP to be used over GRE tunnel.
+#.
+Router associated BGPVPNs with import/export Route Targets of other VPN.
+#.
+Traffic between Trunk port and Subport over a BGPVPN will carry VNI enforced
+   on the respective networks to which Trunk and Subports belong.
+This will be applied universally regardless of whether such trunk ports and subports were network-associated and/or router-associated to the bgpvpn.
+#.
+For Multi-Segment networks that have one of them as VXLAN network, the VNI in
+   such networks will be enforced in the dataplane over VXLAN tunnels

 NAT use cases
 +++++++++++++